 Shared Savings Program Interim Final Rule for Extreme and Uncontrollable Circumstances December 26, 2017

 CMS published an interim final rule with comment period (IFC) that established policies for assessing the quality and financial performance of Shared Savings Program ACOs affected by extreme and uncontrollable circumstances, such as Hurricanes Harvey, Irma, Maria, and the California wildfires, during Performance Year (PY) 2017.
 The IFC includes the following:

-- CMS will use the same determination of an extreme and uncontrollable circumstance as determined under the Quality Payment Program, including the identification of affected geographic areas.
+- CMS will use the same determination of geographic areas impacted by an extreme and uncontrollable circumstance as the Quality Payment Program.

 - ACOs with 20 percent or more of their assigned beneficiaries who reside in impacted counties, or an ACO legal entity located in impacted counties, will receive the higher of their ACO reported quality score or the mean Shared Savings Program ACO quality score.

 - Performance-based risk ACOs will have any owed losses adjusted for the percent of the ACO’s assigned beneficiaries residing in impacted counties and the length of the emergency declaration.